Sold out for spring 2021

 A "warm" pepper at only 500-2500 Scoville.
 This extremely versatile pepper traces its roots back to New Mexico.
 In 1894 Emielio Ortega fell in love with the New Mexico green chili and brought it back to Anaheim California where he made it his own.
 Wonderful cooked fresh and often dried.
 A favorite among our kids who don't want really feel the heat, if your looking for something a little more adventurous than a bell pepper but don't want the burn give this one a try.

 The Serrano pepper fits nicely between the Jalapeño and the Cayenne at about 10k-20k on the Scoville.
-It's a productive pepper that is supposed to be easy to grow.
-This is our first year growing Serranos but we are excited to have it in our hot sauces this fall!
+It's a productive pepper that has been vey easy to grow.
+2021 was our first year growing it but each plant produced an enormous amount of these small to medium size, dense peppers.
+They have become the primary base for our green fermented hot sauces.